spuder/drone-laws/README.md

 ### Who

 - Anyone 13 or older
-- Not under influence of alchol
+- Not under influence of Alcohol
-- HAM technition class certification if using non FCC registered radios
+- HAM technician class certification if using non FCC registered radios

 ## Frequent concerns

 #### Can a drone fly over my property?

 - Property rights in most US states do *not* extend to the unregulated class G airspace above a property (500 ft).
-Current legal precident does not restrict flights over private property as long as the flight does not cause excessive distress due to noise (Boggs v.
+Current legal precedent does not restrict flights over private property as long as the flight does not cause excessive distress due to noise (Boggs v.
 Merideth; United States v.
 Causby)

 #### Can a drone peer in my window?